Installation

 del-wiki create a backup, then delete all wiki data

-While most of the above menu choices may be executed now, new users should do the following to create a wiki instance and load it with sample data.:
+While most of the above menu choices may be executed now, new users should do the following to create a wiki instance and load it with the English help for editors and some welcome pages (Home):

 Next, run the built-in wiki server:

 As the server starts, a few log messages will be output to the terminal window.
-Point your browser to http://127.0.0.1:8080, the sample Home page will appear and more log messages will be output to the terminal window.
-Do a quick test by accessing some of the demo items and do a modify and save.
+Point your browser to http://127.0.0.1:5000, the welcome page will appear and more log messages will be output to the terminal window.
+Do a quick test by accessing some of the help items and do a modify and save.
 If all goes well, your installation is complete.
 The built-in wiki server may be stopped by typing ctrl-C in the terminal window.

 Next Steps